sokie/section8-gamespy-server/README.md

 ### Missing / Planned

-- [ ] **GameSpy ServerBrowser / matchmaking** - Section 8 multiplayer discovery runs over XLLN's own
-      XNet/LiveOverLan layer, not GameSpy QR2/NAT-negotiation, so this is not required to play; a GameSpy server browser is simply not implemented.
 - [ ] **Exact XP->level curve** - the game computes the *displayed* level from `Ranked_xp` itself via a
       custom table; our stored `Ranked_Level` is a leaderboard-sort proxy tuned to the observed thresholds (213 XP -> L5, 250 -> L6) and drifts a few levels at the high end.